sap-tutorials/Tutorials/tutorials/opps-manual-setup/opps-manual-setup.md

 ## Prerequisites
  - You have registered for a trial account on [SAP BTP](hcp-create-trial-account).
  - You should be familiar with the SAP BTP trial landscape and terminology (see [Take a Tour of SAP BTP Trial](cp-trial-quick-onboarding)).
- - You have a subaccount in the Cloud Foundry environment, with Amazon Web Services (AWS) as provider and the Europe (Frankfurt) region.
+ - You have a subaccount in the Cloud Foundry environment, with Microsoft Azure as provider and the Singapore region.

-> Please be aware that temporarily new trial accounts cannot be created.
-You can only work with this tutorial if you already have an existing trial account for SAP Omnichannel Promotion Pricing.

 ## Details
 ### You will learn